AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 #### Display Mode

 By default, a label is not shown if it does not fit the width of a cell.
 However, you can hide such labels or always show all labels.
-To set the display mode of labels, call the {api:anychart.charts.HeatMap#labelsDisplayMode}labelsDisplayMode(){api} method with one of the three parameters:
+To set the display mode of labels, call the {api:anychart.charts.HeatMap#labelsDisplayMode}labelsDisplayMode(){api} method with one of the parameters listed in {api:anychart.enums.LabelsDisplayMode}anychart.enums.LabelsDisplayMode{api}:

 * `"drop"` (default)
 * `"clip"`